Miguel Bosé: 2016–present: Bosé MTV Unplugged

 On 20 February 2018 Miguel Bosé performed in the 2018 Viña del Mar International Song Festival, to a sold-out audience.
 Bosé performed "Si Tú No Vuelves" with American duo Ha*Ash.
 On 6 December 2019 Bosé featured on Ha*Ash's single "Si Tú No Vuelves" from the duo's Ha*Ash: En Vivo album.

 Personal life

-Bosé was in a long-term relationship with sculptor Ignacio Palau from 1992 to 2018.
-In 2011, Bosé's twins Diego and Tadeo were born via surrogacy.
-Seven months later, Ivo and Telmo were born through the same method with Palau's biological gene.
+In 1980, Bosé declared himself to be bisexual, "but not homosexual".
+Years later, he identified as "trisexual".
+He was in a long-term relationship with sculptor Ignacio Palau from 1992 to 2018.
+In 2011, Bosé's twins were born via surrogacy.
+Seven months later, were born through the same method with Palau's biological gene.

 On 23 January 2017, Bosé lost his niece Bimba Bosé to cancer.

-During the COVID-19 pandemic Bosé became one of the most active denialists, questioning the effectiveness of masks and other aspects of the virus.
-Some of his videos have been removed from YouTube and Facebook.
+During the COVID-19 pandemic Bosé became one of the most active denialists of the pandemic, questioning the effectiveness of masks and other aspects of the virus.
+Some of his videos were removed from YouTube and Facebook.